palavrapasse/docs/core/use-cases.md

 ## 008 - Subscribe to new leaks that affect me

-Similar to [use case #007](#007---subscribe-to-new-leaks), but in this scenario the user would only like to be notified if he his affected.
+Similar to [use case #007](#007---subscribe-to-new-leaks), but in this scenario the user would only like to be notified if he is affected.

 **Inputs**: